gpujs/matrix-log.js/README.md

 console.log(filters); // -> [ [ 14, 22 ], [ 46, 54 ] ]
 ```

-4. On the GPU we are writing from a kernel, which acts like the `filters` loop already, so we can ommit that and pretend that the function will run in its own "fragment" (like iteration of the inner most loops for building the value).
+4. On the GPU we are writing from a kernel, which acts like the `filters` loop already, so we can omit that and pretend that the function will run in its own "fragment" (like iteration of the inner most loops for building the value).
 If that function was just simple Javascript that we imagined might work on a GPU kernel, it'd looks something like this:

 ```js
 function filterKernel(filters, filterX, filterY, filterWidth, filterHeight, weights) {